Get an annual AARP membership for only $12. Limited time offer.

 Finding transportation to go to the grocery store, or to visit friends, is one thing.
 Finding transportation to go to a doctor's appointment is another matter entirely.
 Showing up to these appointments, whether it be a test, a medical procedure, or just an ordinary checkup, is vital to your health.

 Because of this, relying on public transportation might not be the best option in medical situations.
-Fortunately, when medical necessity is a factor, certain other options are made cheaper and more convenient.
+Fortunately, when medical necessity is a factor, certain options are made cheaper and more convenient.

 Insurance Covered Transportation